JuliaIO/ImageMagick.jl/README.md

 ## Usage

-ImageMagick will be used as needed if you've said
+After installation, ImageMagick will be used as needed if you've said

 ```julia
 using FileIO